researchstudio-sat/webofneeds/webofneeds/won-owner-webapp/README.md

            loadingMessages: true|false, //default is false, whether or not this connection is currently loading messages or processing agreements
            petriNetData: {
-                loading: true|false, //default is false, whether or not the petriNetData has been loaded, }
+                loading: true|false, //default is false, whether or not the petriNetData has been loaded,
+                dirty: true|false //default is false, whether or not the currently stored petriNetData is (assumed to be) not correct anymore
+           }
         }
     }